In this blog post, we will cover how to install PostgreSQL on Ubuntu 24.04 step-by-step.

 The above command will take a few seconds to complete.

-Next, let’s verify that the PostgreSQL service is up and running:
+Next, let’s verify whether PostgreSQL service is up and running:

 $ sudo systemctl status postgresql